 Shiller's data set provides the price of the S&P 500 for each month.
 In his spreadsheet, the value for the S&P 500 is under the label "S&P Comp.
 (P)".

 The growth for the first year, 1871, is set to

 Shiller's data set includes the 10 year yields on US Treasury bonds.
 To determine year-over-year returns, we assume that you purchase the bonds, hold them for one year, and then sell them.

 The formula for this is complicated.
 Documentation will be added soon.

 This is the same formula used by cFIREsim.
-In fact, Bo, the creator of cFIREsim, deserves credit for this for creating this conversation on Bogleheads.
+In fact, Lauren, the creator of cFIREsim, deserves credit for this for creating this conversation on Bogleheads.